Strategy11/formidable-forms/readme.txt

 * Reduce duplicate entry check to 1 minute
 * Remove a bunch of upgrade messages in the lite version
 * Reduce size of indexed db columns for utf8mb4 in WordPress 4.2
+* Fixed a SQL vulnerability.
+Thanks @KacperSzurek for finding it!
 * Pro: Added multiple form styling templates, more styling options, and updated the default styling
 * Pro: Added repeatable fields and embedded forms
 * Pro: Created form actions and consolidated notifications and add-ons